 Why Do People Spy on Their Spouses?

 The most common reason people spy is fear of infidelity.
 A gut feeling, subtle behavior changes, or past betrayals can trigger suspicion.
-But beneath that are deeper psychological factors.
+But beneath that are deeper psychological factors, especially if someone has experienced heartbreak from different types of relationship cheating.

 Some people spy due to insecurity or fear of abandonment.
 They may have unresolved trauma from childhood or past relationships.
 Spying becomes a coping mechanism, a way to feel in control when emotions spiral.